cmu-sei/helm-charts/charts/gallery/README.md

 ## Gallery API Configuration

 The following are configured via the `gallery-api.env` settings.
 These Gallery API settings reflect the application's [appsettings.json](https://github.com/cmu-sei/Gallery.Api/blob/development/Gallery.Api/appsettings.json) which may contain more options than are described here.
-Setting names in the table omit the `gallery-api.env.` prefix used in your values file.

 ### Database Settings